 - A current résumé or curriculum vitae (C.V) summarizing your academic background and relevant work experience.

-- Three letters of recommendation from individuals familiar with your academic abilities, potential, and preparation for graduate study (submitted via the recommendation section of the online application).
+- Three letters of recommendation from individuals familiar with your academic abilities, potential, and preparation for graduate study.

 - A sample of your written academic work.
 This should be a research paper or article of no more than 35 pages that represents your best work to date.
 Students who have completed a thesis may submit the introduction.